Skip to content

 If you’ve never used a slow cooker, here are some tips to get the best out of it for perfect food every time.
 Before following these, however, you might want to find a cheap slow cooker cookbook with detailed instructions.

-• This keeps your food out of the danger zone and is the safe way to prepare perishable foods that generally require constant refrigeration.
+• This keeps your food out of the temperature danger zone and is the safe way to prepare perishable foods requiring constant refrigeration.

 • Smaller pieces cook faster, but it’s okay to cook whole birds or large pieces of meat like a pot roast.
 Cook them low and slow for adequate cooking.

 • Always use recipes that include a liquid.
-But you don’t need a lot of liquid when cooking meat, because the meat will release its own liquid.
+But you don’t need a lot of liquid when cooking meat because the meat will release its liquid.

 • Keep the lid on at all times (unless adding ingredients); otherwise, you’ll increase the cooking time.